stevencombs/retrocombs.github.io/about.md

 Combs began his academic teaching career as a graduate teaching assistant and visiting lecturer at [Murray State University][0511-005].
 While pursuing his graduate degree, he also taught as an adjunct for [Paducah Community College][0511-006].

-Combs’ doctoral research interest was in the area of faculty development and online course curriculum and development.
+Combs’ doctoral qualitative research interest was in the area of faculty development and online course curriculum and development.
 He has co-authored over [19 AutoCAD and 3D Studio textbooks and workbooks](http://www.amazon.com/author/stevencombs).
-He currently maintains a  blog at [stevencombs.com](http://www.stevencombs.com) to keep his writing skills sharp, although he is the first to admit, he is his own worst editor.
+He uses his blog at [stevencombs.com](http://www.stevencombs.com) to maintain his technical writing skills; although he is the first to admit that he is his own worst editor.

 He currently resides in Columbus with his wife Nikki who is an adjunct instructor who specializes in psychology and industrial and organizational psychology.
 She is a member of the adjunct faculty for Ivy Tech Community College and Indiana University Purdue University Columbus (IUPUC).
 Combined they have a daughter, Katherine, and two sons, Johnathan and Thomas.
-Their family pet is a 5 pound Chorkie named, Loki.
+Their family pets include a 5 pound Chorkie named Loki and a 4 pound Chihuahua named Váli.

 [0511-001]: http://www.goarmy.com/rotc.html
 [0511-002]: http://www.transcom.mil/about/org/tcj6/